 We welcome submissions from established and emerging writers alike.
 We ask that writers who submit to the journal possess a familiarity with contemporary literature in the genre of their work.
 For poetry, please send no fewer than three and no more than five poems per submission.
 For fiction and creative nonfiction, please send no more than thirty pages per submission; any excerpts from a longer project must work as self-contained essays or stories.

 For film writing (and/or television writing), we are not looking for evaluative “reviews”; rather, please send essays that engage with cinema in a unique and/or personal way.
 We want writers who are aware of the greater cultural, aesthetic, and social significance of their subject, be it domestic, international, avant-garde, classic, or contemporary cinema.
 We will also consider pieces on television, video art, viral videos, Vines, or any of the other alternative forms that moving images might take.
-Our preferred length for film writing is 10 to 20 pages.
+Our preferred length for film writing is ten to twenty pages.
 Pitches are welcome and encouraged.

 We are additionally interested in publishing translations: translators should have permission from the copyright holder and a copy of the work in the original language.